-"Put" puts armor, clothing and other equipment on.
+"Put" puts armor and other equipment on.
 "Off" takes it off.
 These activities are always available, even when the location is not really appropriate for pitching camp.

 When camping is appropriate, assign activities to the party members.
-Depending on the location, they can "Sleep," "Learn," "Fix," "Watch" or "Hunt."
+Depending on the location, they can "Sleep," "Learn," "Fix" or "Watch."

 "Sleep" is often the very reason for camping.
 Sleep restores hit points and energy.
-Party members who are ill, or poisoned, or hungry, or seasick, will not get the full benefits of sleep until their problems are taken care of.
-(Seasick dwarves are simply going to be seasick.
-There's nothing they can do until you reach dry land.)
+Party members who are ill, or poisoned, or seasick, will not get the full benefits of sleep until their problems are taken care of.
 Out in the wilderness, sleeping will not be completely effective unless the party members are carrying blankets to protect them from the weather or one of them is a very good carpenter who can erect a temporary shelter for the group.

-While most of the party is sleeping, those who own spell books can stay awake and "Learn" spells.
+While most of the party is sleeping, those who own spell totems can stay awake and "Learn" spells.
 Select the spell you want the magic-user to learn copies of.
 Later, while camping, you might want to stop and pick another spell or let the party member go to sleep.
-When the party has acquired several spell books, you can use the Status Screens' "Transfr" command to switch the books around so that everyone can learn a wide selection of spells.
+When the party has acquired several spell totems, you can use the Status Screens' "Transfr" command to switch the books around so that everyone can learn a wide selection of spells.